I heard encryption based purely on XOR and Rotation is inherently weak. The paper Rotational Cryptanalysis of ARX says:

 (Update:)

-@CodesInChaos pointed out: "You can describe each output bit as the xor of a fixed set of input/key bits.
-This results in a few hundred linear equations modulo 2, which can be solved efficiently."
-For simple XR cipher, I understand how this works.
+@CodesInChaos pointed out: "You can describe each output bit as the XOR of a fixed set of input/key bits.
+This results in a few hundred linear equations modulo $2$, which can be solved efficiently."
+For simple XR cipher, I understand how it works.
 But there are issues for me for more complex ones.
 Illustrated as follows:

 The corresponding decryption process: